TintingLi/workflows/README.md

 # workflows
-Used to store workflow scripts in ngs data process.
+Used to store workflow scripts in ngs data process written in WDL.